mo-martin/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

    `systemctl disable apparmor`

-4. The server will now need to be rebooted, run the command below to do this.
+3. The server will now need to be rebooted.

-   `shutdown -r now`

-   You will be automatically logged out of the server.

 ### Install utilities

-1. Log into the VM via a terminal session and switch to root user.
+1. Log in to the VM via a terminal session again.

-   `ssh <docker_host>`

-   `sudo -i`

 [//]: <JDK dependency for the 'wandocker.run' script>